Iconic World

 If you have played this game please help inform other people by giving a review.

-Have you played Journey Around the World game?
+Have you played Iconic World game?

 Don’t hesitate, share your feedback and help others to pick the right games.
 Tell us how it was and how the children reacted?
 Or do you have any advice for other players, a fun variation, a possible improvement?